Nimo

 Ionic bonding results from electron transfer and electrostatic attraction.

-Dot-and-cross diagrams show only outer-shell electrons and indicate electron transfer.
+Dot-and-cross diagrams display only outer-shell electrons and indicate electron transfer.

-Ions are shown in brackets with their charges after electron transfer.
+Ions are represented in brackets with their charges post-transfer.

-Empirical formula balances total positive and negative charges in the simplest whole-number ratio.
+Empirical formulas balance total charges in the simplest whole-number ratio.

-A regular repeating pattern of alternating charges in a model indicates an ionic lattice.
+Regular repeating patterns of alternating charges indicate an ionic lattice.

-Ionic compounds conduct only when ions can move (molten or in solution).
+Ionic compounds conduct electricity only when ions can move, such as when molten or in solution.

-Stronger ionic bonds occur with larger charges and smaller ionic radii.
+Stronger ionic bonds arise from larger charges and smaller ionic radii.

 Built with v0